STAS

 When to create one

-- You are starting a new block after a break, injury, race, or change in priorities.
+• You are starting a new route after an important race, goal, pause, injury, or change in priorities.

 Main reasons

-- After reaching a goal, finishing a race, or completing an important training block.
+• After reaching an important goal, finishing an important race, or completing an important training block.

 Where to view or delete the strategy

 Your saved training strategy appears in your STAS profile.
-You still create and update it in ChatGPT or Claude, and weekly plans can be saved to Intervals.icu after that.
+You create and update it in ChatGPT or Claude; weekly plans can then be saved to Intervals.icu.

 Strategy card